 - .1 Provide a scavenging system in each space where anaesthetic gases are routinely used.
-It is preferable to combine the scavenging system with the operating room exhaust air.
-Refer to CAN/CSA-Z7396-2 Anaesthetic Gas Scavenging Disposal Systems. - .2 Use of the medical vacuum system for exhausting waste anaesthetic gases should only be considered if there are at least three vacuum outlets in the room and there is spare capacity in the central vacuum system.
+It is preferable to combine the scavenging system with the operating room exhaust air. - .2 Reference CAN/CSA-Z7396-2 Anaesthetic Gas Scavenging Disposal Systems. - .3 Laser plume evacuation system shall be a separate system.